LordHarsh/animate-it/README.md

-# Animated Text Overlay for Videos
+# AnimateIt: Animated Text Overlay for Videos

 This Python project adds customizable animated text overlays to your videos.
 It utilizes OpenCV (cv2) for video processing and provides flexibility in text styling and animation.